scottwellington/FEIS/README.txt

   a lightweight EEG brain-computer interface," M.Sc. dissertation, University of Edinburgh, Edinburgh, UK, 2019.
-* S. Wellington, "An investigation into the possibilities and limitations of decoding heard, imagined and spoken phonemes using the Emotiv EPOC+ mobile EEG headset," M.Sc. dissertation, University of Edinburgh, Edinburgh, UK, 2019.
+* S. Wellington, "An investigation into the possibilities and limitations of decoding heard, imagined and spoken phonemes using a low-density, mobile EEG headset," M.Sc. dissertation, University of Edinburgh, Edinburgh, UK, 2019.